Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-05-28-from-blog-to-cookbook-tori-haschka-from-eatori.md

 ---
 layout: post
-title: 'From Blog To Cookbook: Tori Haschka from Eatori'
+title: "From Blog To Cookbook: Tori Haschka from Eatori"
 date: 28-May-2014
 categories: tbd
 ---